Herbert Rabin Distinguished Chair in Engineering

 - MEMS-based Gray-scale Technology

-- Characterization of MEMS at Cryogenic Temperatures Using Focused Ion Beam
+- Characterization of MEMS at Cryogenic Temperatures Using a Focused Ion Beam

 - Development of Micronozzles for Gas Sensing Applications